foryforx/docxtopdf/README.md

 cd docxtopdf
-dep ensure // make sure https://github.com/aws/aws-sdk-go is installed apt-get install -y libreoffice // If linux env else install libreoffice for mac and put the executables in env PATH go run main.go // will show a sample of S3 put, pull and del
+dep ensure // make sure https://github.com/aws/aws-sdk-go is installed apt-get install -y libreoffice // If linux env else install libreoffice for mac and put the executables in env PATH go run main.go // will show a sample of S3 put, pull and del and also main1() for worker,dispatcher and collector pdf generator.
+Enable the respective main and view the sample

 ```